Qandeel Baloch: Murder case

 The state was named as complainant in her murder case, making it impossible for the victim's family to pardon the perpetrator (see the Pakistani diyaa law).
 Mufti Abdul Qawi was named as an abettor in the case's First Information Report (FIR) by her father.

 In September 2019, Baloch's brother Waseem was sentenced to life imprisonment for her murder.

 In February 2022, Waseem's lawyer confirmed that the Pakistan appeals court had released Waseem three years after he was convicted of killing her for "bringing dishonor" to the family.
-An order from the court has not yet been made public.
+The law in Pakistan at the time of Baloch's murder allowed a murder victim's family to pardon the killer, and Baloch's parents agreed to pardon their son for killing their daughter.
+Months after Baloch's murder, Pakistan's parliament passed legislation mandating imprisonment for perpetrators of honor killings, even if the victim's relatives forgave them.

 Reactions

-Baloch's murder was widely condemned by media celebrities and people around the globe, while many in Pakistan were more inclined to support her murder.
+Baloch's murder was widely condemned by media celebrities and people around the globe, and incited controversy in Pakistan.
 Several personalities, including Madonna, Khloé Kardashian, Miley Cyrus, Jamie Lee Curtis, Rakhi Sawant, Imran Khan, Bilawal Bhutto Zardari, Sharmila Farooqi, Reham Khan, Sanam Baloch, Osman Khalid Butt, Meesha Shafi, Nadia Hussain, Ali Zafar, along with many others condemned the incident, including filmmaker and activist Sharmeen Obaid-Chinoy who said, "I really feel that no woman is safe in this country, until we start making examples of people, until we start sending men who kill women to jail, unless we literally say there will be no more killing and those who dare will spend the rest of their lives behind bars."
 She further said, "There is not a single day where you don't pick up a paper and see a woman hasn't been killed... this is an epidemic."

 Then-British Prime Minister Theresa May also condemned the murder saying, "there is absolutely no honour in so-called honour killings and they should be referred to as acts of terror."
 May also said it was 'criminal' for women to be murdered by their male relatives on the grounds of defending family 'honour'.
 The daughter of the Pakistani ex-Prime Minister Maryam Nawaz announced that the government had finalized the draft law against honour killings in light of the negotiations and the final draft will be presented to a committee of joint session of parliament on 21 July for consideration and approval.”

 Vigils for Baloch were held in Lahore and Karachi.
 On 2 November 2017, Baloch's father submitted an application to police alleging that his life was in danger from those who planned his daughter's murder.